Health Insurance

 As such, having the right long-term care plan matters.
 While there may be overlaps between some of your existing policies — personal accident plan, disability income plan, severe disability insurance, etc — it’s important to note that these policies do not substitute one another as they are designed to target different needs.
 Having the right coverage for long-term care means that your policy should give you monthly payouts for as long as you are disabled and provide benefits such as dependant benefit, support benefit, death benefit, and more.

 CareShield Life is a mandatory, government-administered national scheme, meant to ensure that all Singaporeans have basic protection for their long-term care needs should they become severely disabled.
-This plan will come into effect on 1 October 2020, starting with those who are born between 1980 to 1990, who will be automatically enrolled into CareShield Life, regardless of pre-existing conditions.
-Payouts will start at $600 per month in 2020, and will increase until age 67 or when you make claims, whichever is earlier.
+Singaporeans born between 1980 to 1990 will be automatically enrolled into CareShield Life, regardless of pre-existing conditions.
+Payouts start at $600 per month from its inception in 2020, and will increase until age 67 or when you make claims, whichever is earlier.
 If you are assessed to be severely disabled, you will receive payouts for as long as you remain so.

 However, just like how many choose to supplement their MediShield Life coverage with a private Integrated Shield plan for greater protection, you can also opt to enhance your coverage with a private long-term care plan.